Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

 There is consensus among historians and Egyptologists that the ancient Egyptians were the first builders ever known to man; they taught humanity how to design and erect buildings; thus laying grounds for human civilization, urbanization and man's settlement in a specific homeland of his own for the first time in history

-Construction of the Pyramids, Part I: Orientation and Layout and the Pyramid Platform by Alan Winston
+Construction of the Pyramids, Part I: Orientation and Layout and the Pyramid Platform by Jimmy Dunn writing as Alan Winston

 Before the physical orientation and layout of a new pyramid took place, considerable planning was needed under the direction of a "royal master builder".
 Ultimately, the responsibility fell on the vizier, who was typically the head of all royal works.
 The first step in the process was taken by specialists who would draw up plans for the pyramid on papyrus.
 After the construction began, plans and sketches were drawn on papyri or flat slabs of limestone.
 Planners even made models of their projects, as evidenced by a limestone model of a substructure found in the Pyramid of Amenemhet III at Dahshur.
 After the planning stage, each step of pyramid building was initiated with foundation rituals.
 Pyramids, unlike many other types of religious structures, required strict orientation to the cardinal points.
 Pyramid alignment may have been carried out through a number of different means, including some methods we have probably never thought of.
 The primary theory of how the ancient Egyptians oriented most any building that had to conform to true primary coordinates has been by stellar measurements.